 Affinity bias means unconsciously preferring people who have things in common with you or with your loved ones.
 Your brain considers them to be familiar, or assumes you will find common ground with them.
 In addition, certain protection mechanisms can influence and reinforce tendencies to surround ourselves with people who we think are like us.
 For example, you might prefer a woman who went to the same college as you over other candidates for the same job.

-to foster a more diverse and inclusive climate within the company.
+It may be worth following Google’s recent example to move away from the “culture fit” hiring model often found in Silicon Valley in favor of a “culture add” approach to foster a more diverse and inclusive climate within the company.
 But, as with any change, it is important for companies to communicate on this so that employees are aware of the improvements being made to the hiring process (which Google didn’t do, and was initially criticized for, despite its positive initiative to combat biases in the hiring process).

 This refers to the tendency to look for any evidence or observations that support and strengthen our initial beliefs, whether they are fair or not.
 In addition, information that contradicts our preconceptions is systematically ignored.